Paramedic Technician (Degree)

 How To Apply

-If you have already completed paramedic core courses and are looking to earn your associate degree:
+If you have already obtained your EMS license and are looking to earn your associate degree:

 - Apply online and pay the $30 application fee.